- Return to Research & Labs

 Students with general questions or feedback can share these with [email protected].
 Students with specific concerns about safety in their lab are encouraged to first review with their PI and/or their DGS.
 Students can also reach out to Dean Maria Suarez for assistance.
 Additionally, Brown’s Anonymous Reporting Hotline allows anonymous and confidential reporting online for matters of concern, or by phone (877-318-9184).

 Will I need to quarantine?

 Any student who is arriving from out of state or out the country must follow the current Rhode Island law regarding quarantine.
-This may require you to complete the 14-day quarantine before conducting any on campus activities.
+This may require you to complete a day quarantine before conducting any on campus activities.
 Please review additional information on isolation/quarantine on the Healthy Brown website.